-Mark Doerries is an Assistant Professor in the Practice of Conducting, Head of the Graduate Studio in Choral Conducting, and the Associate Director for Community Engagement for Sacred Music at Notre Dame.
+Mark Doerries is an Associate Professor in the Practice of Conducting, Head of the Graduate Studio in Choral Conducting, and the Associate Director for Community Engagement for Sacred Music at Notre Dame.
 Doerries also serves as the Artistic Director of the Notre Dame Children's Choir and Sacred Music Academy, the community engagement component of Sacred Music at Notre Dame.

 Dr. Doerries serves as the founding editor of the Notre Dame Children's Choir Choral Series, published by MorningStar Music Publishers/ ECS Publishing Group.
 With the Notre Dame Children's Choir Doerries has recorded three albums: O Emmanuel, released in the fall of 2016, debuted at #1 on Billboard's Chart of Traditional Classical Music; O Day of Peace, released in the spring of 2017, is a collection of hymn arrangements; Arturo Sandoval's Christmas at Notre Dame, a collaboration between the NDCC and 10-time GRAMMY winner and jazz trumpeter Arturo Sandoval, debuted at #2 on Billboard's Chart of Jazz Music.
 Evening Prayer with the Notre Dame Children's Choir will be released in the summer of 2019 and will include newly commissioned works by Daniel Justin and John Duggan.

-Doerries has conducted choirs across the United States and England.
-He has led students and ensembles on tours through major cathedrals in the United States as well as in Leed, Liverpool, London, Ampleforth, and York, UK.
+Doerries has conducted choirs across the United States and England and led students and ensembles on tours through major cathedrals in the United States as well as in Leeds, Liverpool, London, Ampleforth, and York, UK.
 This year his ensembles will perform at Walt Disney Hall in Los Angeles, CA, the Meyerson Performing Arts Center in Dallas, TX, and tour Texas, Tennessee, and the United Kingdom.

-Doerries is also the co-recipient of a $1.6 million Lilly Endowment Grant for sacred music and he has presented a TEDx Talk in 2015 titled, What If Children Were More Than Cute?
+Doerries is also the co-recipient of a $1.6 million Lilly Endowment Grant for sacred music and he has presented a TEDx Talk titled, What If Children Were More Than Cute?